ledona/fantasy-experiments/df-hist/README.md

 ```
 Start-Process "C:\Program Files\Google\Chrome\Application\chrome.exe" -ArgumentList "--remote-debugging-port=9222"
 ```
 3. Run the retrieval.
 Update the paths before running.
 The cache folder is where the retrieval process will write cache files, the export folder is where the files downloaded from the fantasy service accounts (with past betting activity) are located.
+See the _launch.json_ entry for more argument examples
 ```
 python -m lib.retrieve.retrieve_hist \
    --cache-path _PATH_TO_CACHE_FOLDER_ \